LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 But I had to ask myself, how does that help me?
 What does that change?

 I didn't want to rage quit like everyone else not because I saw any light at the end of my current job but there had to be something better out there.
 Also I did learn a lot about taxes.
 We got to understand Australian taxes better and how to slowly get people into a payment plan.
 I really learned how to direct people to the online government services for this, and got to understand things about my own debts, how indexation is applied to student loans.

 Stuff anyone can learn but not everyone does.
-I feel if I hadn't learned this I would not have payed attention to my own debts.
+I feel if I hadn't learned this I would not have paid attention to my own debts.
 I learned about the 7% indexation increase our government imposed this year on college loans which meant I would have to pay $720 on top of my current debt.
-I payed off the debt and the money came through just a day before it kicked in.
+I paid off the debt and the money came through just a day before indexation kicked in.
+Phew!

 Eventually after putting up a few dozen resumes, a recruiter gave me an opportunity at a national telecommunication company/ISP which had outsourced it's services to a foreign IT firm that was all about minimizing costs.